A collection of illustrated faces inside the Kids Helpline speech bubble showing different emotions.

 • Make your environment safe.
 Remove or get rid of anything you might use to harm yourself.

 • Create and follow a safety plan.
 It can be hard to think clearly when feeling unsafe.
 A safety plan is a personalised list of instructions you can follow to stay safe.
 You can make one on your own or with someone who supports you, such as your psychologist or a Kids Helpline counsellor.
-Click here for a free, safety plan app.

 Remember: Self-harm and suicidal thoughts and feelings will pass.
 Your safety is top priority.

-We asked what would you like to know about suicide?
+We asked, "What would you like to know about suicide?"

-Watch as Kids Helpline Counsellor, Amanda, answers your questions!
+Watch as Kids Helpline Counsellor Amanda answers your questions.

 Supporting a friend

 If you think a friend is feeling unsafe (but it isn't an emergency), you may not know what to say or do.
-Here are some things that can help you have the conversation:

 • Express concern.
 An easy way to do this is to make an observation about any changes in behaviour you've noticed.
 "You haven't seemed like your usual self lately.
 Do you want to talk about it?"